 As the journey in history continues, the next stop will be the Museum of Moroccan Judaism.
 This is the only Jewish museum in North Africa and displays the long history of Judaism in Morocco.
 It is a small cultural museum located outside of the bustling heart of the city and you would need a taxi to get there.
 The trip is however worth it as you will be intrigued by the artwork and the history contained inside.
 You will see a vast collection of Jewish artisans and a souk-size jeweler’s workshop.
 There are also exhibits illustrating religious and family life.
 The traditional clothing collection is one of the top collections.
 Visiting the museum will give you an idea of the past history of the Jewish community living in Morocco till the 1960s.

 Our next stop is this extraordinary establishment.
 The Notre Dame de Lourde is a Catholic Church with stunning and modern stained glass.
 Built by the French in 1956, the building has a contemporary design.
 Located in the heart of Casablanca, there is a regular sermon open to the public.
 When you put aside the enormousness of the building and consider the fact that this is an Islamic country but you are in a Catholic church, you can get the sense of openness of the Moroccan people towards Western civilization.
 Make sure to light a candle in the small caved shrine in the courtyard of the church.

 4. L’Eglise Du Sacre-Coeur

-This stunning architectural building is a heritage from the French colonial past.
+This stunning architectural building is a heritage of the French colonial past.
 Once a cathedral, it is now transformed into a beautiful museum.
 The stained glass windows are miraculously lit with sunshine.
-A must see is the view from the spires.
+A must-see is the view from the spires.
 So take on the challenge to climb up some old stairs.